dmcg/refactoring-to-streams/README.md

 this style.
 We'll start by removing for loops and work our way through mapping and reducing to advanced parallelism.

+### Refactoring Workflow

+The general workflow while refactoring towards Streams and lambda expressions is like that:
+Start by replacing the `Iterable` in the extended for loop with a `Stream`.
+Then use `forEach` to execute the loop body.
+Use other functions like `map` or `filter` to remove chunks of code from the loop body in small steps.
+Finally use a `Collector` to collect the result of the stream.

 ## Things to cover

 * [x] Converting mutation-and-for-loops